Beriev Be-200

-The Beriev Be-200 Altair (Бериев Бе-200 «Альтаир») is a utility amphibious aircraft designed and built by the Beriev Aircraft Company.
+The Beriev Be-200 Altair (Бериев Бе-200 «Альтаир») is a jet-powered amphibious flying boat of utility type designed and built by the Beriev Aircraft Company.
 Marketed as being designed for fire fighting, search and rescue, maritime patrol, cargo, and passenger transportation, it has a capacity of 12000 L of water, or up to 72 passengers.

 The name Altair was chosen after a competition amongst Beriev and Irkut staff in —2003, as a reference to the name of the alpha star in the Eagle constellation and because: "Al" is the first part of the name of the Beriev A-40 Albatross amphibious aircraft, whose layout was the development basis for the creation of the Be-200; "ta" stands for Taganrog; and "ir" stands for Irkutsk.